skapoor8/loki/README.md

 2. Get new script working [X]
 3. Event listeners need to accept args/run any code... or do away with it -> event listeners will accept event for now, no custom args, no free from code.
 [X]
 4. Add updateState and onUpdateState lifecycle methods -> for manually updating html and sub-components...
 [X]
-    - May need utilities to make it easier to handle dealing with attached event handlers, captured elements, mounting and unmounting sub-components, etc.
 5. Make store
 6. Add service
 7. Add loki version in files... how will compatibility work?
 Maybe don't worry about it